-Figure S1.
+Fig S1.
 Transcriptome of naive and primed hESCs.

 a, Expression levels (FPKMs) of pluripotency and corresponding marker genes in naïve and primed hESCs by RNA-seq.
 Data are presented as means ± standard deviation (SD). t-test **P <0.01. b, mRNA expression of pluripotency and corresponding marker genes in naïve and primed hESCs by Quantitative real-time q-PCR.
 Data are presented as means ± standard deviation (SD). t-test **P <0.01. c, Western blot analysis of protein levels of pluripotency genes.
 Experiments were repeated at least twice, with 2-3 biological repeats. **P<0.01. d, KEGG analysis of the pathways up-regulated in naive and primed hESCs from RNA-seq data. e, Relationship between enriched pathways up-regulated in naive state relative to primed state. f, GSEA enrichment plots showing that compared to primed cells, up-regulated genes in naïve cells are enriched in cell-to-cell connection and signal transduction related to signaling pathway.